Misaka-0x447f/vue-typescript-stylus-template/README.md

 ### Use libs before create util packages.
 Consider get tools from libs like lodash first.

+### Use slots feature
+If you are migrated from react.js, factory component is not for component stack here.
+Do not google for HoC of Vue.
+Use slot feature here.

 ## Do not's
 ### Do not compile anything by your IDE
 Different developer uses different IDEs.